The Merged Academic Corpus is not publicly available. This documentation is provided as context for the ETO products that use the dataset.

 For both reasons, analytic results derived from the MAC's emerging technology topic tags are necessarily imprecise and should be interpreted as estimates.

 To classify articles as relevant or not to artificial intelligence, computer vision, natural language processing, robotics, and cybersecurity, we use a set of machine learning models trained on arXiv data.
 Articles in arXiv include subject tags that are initially provided by arXiv authors and revised by arXiv editors as appropriate.
 These include tags for artificial intelligence, computer vision, natural language processing, robotics, and cybersecurity.
 For each of these categories, we trained a separate SPECTER model on the titles and abstracts of the tagged arXiv articles.
-Then, we ran each model over all of the other articles in the MAC with English titles or abstracts, assigning each one its own set of tags.
+Then, we ran each model over all of the other articles in the MAC (2010 publication or later) with English titles or abstracts, assigning each one its own set of tags.
 (We then add the "artificial intelligence" tag to any articles tagged for NLP, computer vision, or robotics but not initially for AI.)

 For details about how we developed, evaluated, and deployed earlier, conceptually similar versions of these models, see Dunham et al. (2020).
 Details of subsequent changes (e.g., moving from SciBERT to SPECTER base models) are found in Toney-Wails et al. (2024), sections 3.1 and 5.1.

-Finally, we tag articles as relevant or not to AI safety.
+We also tag articles as relevant or not to AI safety.
 We consider an article an "AI safety article" if it (a) is categorized as relevant to AI and (b) is categorized by our AI safety classifier as relevant to AI safety.

 The field of AI safety research is young, quickly evolving, and poorly defined (even compared to other emerging topics), with no authoritative and comprehensive compilations of "AI safety articles" to refer to.
 Our classifier systematically identifies AI safety articles in the MAC, but we caution that the results are inherently imprecise; different methods could produce different results.